Free NAADAC Webinar

 There has been recent emphasis on the role of beliefs, motivation, and medication in the treatment of disorders, including substance use disorder and gambling disorder.
 This session examines the role of emotion in the development and maintenance of these disorders, as well as the role of emotions in treatment.
 As we move toward medical models of treatment, this discussion considers the heart of emotions and therapeutic alliance as central parts of the change process to establish freedom from the harmful behavioral processes and attainment of long-term recovery.

 Kenneth J. Martz, PsyD, CAS, is a licensed psychologist and Director of Legislative Policy and Advocacy for Gaudenzia Foundation.
 He has worked in treatment and management of special populations including substance use disorder and gambling disorder treatment for the past 25 years.
 He was formerly the Special Assistant to the Secretary for the Department of Drug and Alcohol Programs in the Commonwealth of Pennsylvania.
 Martz has a Doctorate degree in Clinical Psychology from the American School of Professional Psychology.
-He is credited with a dozen publications, most recently Manage my Emotions: What I Wish I’d Learned in School about Anger, Fear and Love, with a pending release of a companion book, Manage my Addiction.
+He is credited with a dozen publications, most recently, the international bestsellers Manage my Emotions: What I Wish I’d Learned in School about Anger, Fear and Love, as well as Manage My Addiction: What I Wish I'd Learned in School about Substance Use Disorder and Addiction Recovery.
 He has presented over 100 local, national, and international presentations on addictions.

 - Participants will be able to identify the role of emotions in the development, maintenance, and resolution of substance use disorder and gambling disorders.